THIS PAGE LAST MODIFIED Tuesday 17 December 2024 10:41

 Copyright

 Australharmony claims copyright over the editorially curated content and compilation.
-No one may, under any circumstances, reproduce for commercial or academic republication the whole of any component part of this site.
+No one, under any circumstances, may reproduce for commercial or academic republication the whole of any component part of this site.

 Australharmony's Pandora day . . .

-Many users will come first to Australharmony via search results in Trove's Archived websites tab.
+Some users will come first to Australharmony via search results in Trove's Archived websites tab.
 What you should be seeing there are results not from the live site, but from the most recently harvested version in the NLA's Pandora Archive.
 Australharmony is scheduled to be harvested/archived annually by Pandora on or around 22 December.
 Its Pandora address is:

 http://pandora.nla.gov.au/tep/143528